File: rluserman.info, Node: Top, Next: Command Line Editing, Up: (dir)

 Readline implements a facility similar in spirit to the conditional

-compilation features of the C preprocessor which allows key bindings
+compilation features of the C preprocessor which allows key bindings and

-are four parser directives used.
+four parser directives used.

-characters are required to isolate it.
+are required to isolate it.

-The `mode=' form of the `$if' directive is used to test
+The 'mode=' form of the '$if' directive is used to test

-The `term=' form may be used to include terminal-specific key
+The 'term=' form may be used to include terminal-specific key

 bindings, perhaps to bind the key sequences output by the